StarGazingHomies/Pathcrafter/README.md

 restricting movement to whole blocks.

-At its core is still the A* algorithm, although the generation of vertices and edges are heavily modified to _resemble_ a Navmesh.
+At its core is still the A* algorithm, although the generation of vertices and edges are heavily modified.
-By doing so, movement can occur between partial blocks and will heavily reduce the travel time of the planned path.
+By doing so, movement can occur at any angle and will heavily reduce the travel time of the planned path.

 Note that this mod carries a heavy performance penalty over